Krutyolkin/K2View-Academy/academy/CDC/Training_Level_1/10_cdc_certification_exam.md

 #### Question 14: Search

-You need to search instances by their ID number field.
-Which Search field type do you need to create on the ID number field?
+You need to search instances by their Full Name field.
+Which Search field type do you need to create on the Full Name field?

 \- A: keyword.